eduardapontel/tic-tac-toe/README.md

 ## How to Contribute

 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-This game is a great opportunity for beginners to practice their HTML, CSS, and JavaScript skills.

 Enjoy playing, and may the best pet win! 🐱🐶